-The automotive industry continues to be a hotbed of innovation, with activity driven by the demand for better customer experience, rising interest driver safety in vehicles, autonomous driving, safety features, testing and simulation, and growing importance of technologies such as advanced signal/image processing algorithms and predictive AI-based analytics.
-In the last three years alone, there have been over 1.2 million patents filed and granted in the automotive industry, according to GlobalData’s report on Artificial intelligence in Automotive: Driver drowsiness detection.
+The automotive industry continues to be a hotbed of patent innovation.
+Activity is driven by the demand for better customer experience, rising interest driver safety in vehicles, autonomous driving, safety features, testing and simulation, and growing importance of technologies such as advanced signal/image processing algorithms and predictive AI-based analytics.
+In the last three years alone, there have been over 1.7 million patents filed and granted in the automotive industry, according to GlobalData’s report on Artificial intelligence in automotive: driver drowsiness detection.
 Buy the report here.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, manufacturability analysis, autonomous parking, and lidar for vehicle anti-collision are disruptive technologies that are in the early stages of application and should be tracked closely.
-Speed profile estimation, smart light dimmers, and driver drowsiness detection are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are road slope estimation and adaptive cruise control, which are now well established in the industry.
+Within the emerging innovation stage, autonomous on-demand logistics, end-to-end learning models, and adaptive driver alerting are disruptive technologies that are in the early stages of application and should be tracked closely.
+Vehicular vision, adaptive cruise control, and predictive acceleration control are some of the accelerating innovation areas, where adoption has been steadily increasing.

 Innovation S-curve for artificial intelligence in the automotive industry